FlowFuse/website/src/blog/2023/05/bringing-high-availability-to-node-red.md

 challenge is what to do when the Deploy button is pressed.
 That is how new flows are passed from the editor to the runtime.
 When you have multiple instances, we need to make sure that they all get updated.
-That is quite a tricky problem to solve with the current Node-RED APIs - and something we’ll be working both in FlowForge and in the upstream Node-RED project to resolve.
+That is quite a tricky problem to solve with the current Node-RED APIs - and something we’ll be working on both in FlowForge and in the upstream Node-RED project to resolve.

 That said, a more immediate solution could well be to take advantage of separate